 Francisco (Cisco) Gallardo – Program Director, GRASP

 Francisco "Cisco" Gallardo assisted in setting the foundation for gangs in Denver.
 In his teen years, he joined and helped create what has been one of the largest gangs in Denver's north side.
-Since that time, after facing a possible 48 years in prison, he has dedicated his life to undoing the damage he helped cause.
-Over the past 14 years, through his work in the community to redefine respect, power and pride, and by making a commitment to help the youth heal, he has helped countless young people to redefine their own lives through his work in the community.
+Since that time, after facing a possible 48 years in prison, he has dedicated his life to undoing the damage he helped create.
+Over the past 25 years, through his work in the community to redefine respect, power, and pride, and by making a commitment to help the youth heal, he has helped countless young people to redefine their own lives through his work in the community.
 He also founded and published two positive barrio youth-oriented magazines and founded the non-profit organization, Barrio Warriors de Aztlan which dealt with Chicano issues in the political sphere.
 Cisco is locally, nationally and internationally recognized for his gang prevention and intervention expertise.
 Most recently he received the 2013 Swanee Hunt Leadership Award from the Denver Foundation, the 2016 Bonfils Stanton Levingston Fellowship Award from the City of Denver

 Michelle McDaniel - Outreach Worker, GRASP

 Before accepting a position as a GRID Outreach worker in January 2012, Michelle volunteered for GRASP for 5 years while pursuing a degree in Human Services.
-Her experiences as a former runaway and gang member have allowed her educate, empower as well as encourage youth to make better choices.
+Her experiences as a former runaway and gang member have allowed her to educate and empower as well as encourage youth to make better choices.

 Karen Quinn - Program Coordinator, Adolescent Females Program